We’re looking for local students to join our team as interns!

 In the recent blog post about land acknowledgements, we included examples and links to detailed information about the local indigenous peoples.
 It can be instructive and healing to include some acknowledgement of the land and the people who lived there as part of our gatherings.
 We can learn important things about appropriate ways to act with integrity in our local ecosystems from the indigenous peoples of the land.

 …the local Novasutras chapter in Santa Cruz, California attempts to always include an acknowledgement of their gathering on lands of Awaswas-speaking peoples.
-Sometimes, for small gatherings and in personal practice, “May all beings on the lands where Awaswas was spoken abide in agaya and ubuntu,” is simply included as part of our opening of sacred space in Calling the Corners, between the wishes for those in the local watershed and those in the larger coast redwood and coast live oak bioregions.
+Sometimes, for small gatherings and in personal practice, “May all beings on the lands where Awaswas was spoken abide in agaya and ubuntu,” is simply included as part of our opening of sacred space in Connecting the Corners, between the wishes for those in the local watershed and those in the larger coast redwood and coast live oak bioregions.
 In longer introductions to events, we make mention of the history of enslavement in the California Mission period, the genocidal efforts of Gold Rush settlers, and the loss of much traditional knowledge and language as a consequence.
 We express gratitude for the current efforts of the Amah Mutsun Tribal Band to restore some of their culture and preserve sacred sites.
 The Amah Mutsun are the descendants of the Awaswas and Mutsun-speaking peoples who were taken by the Missions at Santa Cruz and San Juan Bautista (part of the Ohlone language and cultural group, of the amazingly diverse indigenous peoples of California).

 Ubuntu suggests collaborative co-creation will give us the best possible Novasutras Santa Cruz gatherings.
 What are you interested in?
 When are you available?
 Where would you like to meet?
 Please give us your input on this short survey, to help us plan for our next get-together…